greenlight-coop/infrastructure/terraform/gcp/README.md

 ## One Time Configuration

-Prepare an SSH key pair for automated GitHub access, etc. Note that these files are .gitignored and should be protected for future reference.
-After generation, add the public key to the bot@greenlight.coop GitHub account.
-Store the generated keys in a `./.ssh` directory relative to this `terraform` directory.

-    ssh-keygen -t ed25519 -C "bot@greenlight.coop"

 Run the following commands (once only for the Green Light organization)

     gcloud projects create $SEED_GCP_PROJECT_ID --name=$SEED_GCP_PROJECT_NAME --organization=$GCP_ORGANIZATION_ID --set-as-default